blake-regalia/arginfo.js/README.md

 ```

 ## Settings
 By default, arginfo will call `util.inspect` with a `depth` of `null`.
-To limit the recursive depth of printing object properties, use `arginfo.depth`. eg:
+To limit the inspection depth of printing object properties, use `arginfo.depth`. eg:
 ```javascript
 var arginfo = require('arginfo');
 arginfo.depth(1);